Pylons/pyramid/docs/designdefense.rst

 handler` classes, flash messaging, and other minor missing bits), were added, to provide familiarity to ex-Pylons users.
 The result is :app:`Pyramid`.

+The Python web framework space is currently notoriously balkanized.
 We're truly hoping that the amalgamation of components in :app:`Pyramid` will appeal to at least two currently very distinct sets of users: Pylons and BFG (often ex-Zope) users.
 By unifying the best concepts from Pylons and BFG into a single codebase and leaving the bad concepts from their ancestors